oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/max_reinvocation_delay/README.md

    >  ```
    >  cmake .. -DFPGA_DEVICE=<FPGA device family or FPGA part number>
    >  ```
+   > This tutorial only uses the IP Authoring flow and does not support targeting an explicit FPGA board variant and BSP.

 3. Compile the design.
 (The provided targets match the recommended development flow.)

-   1. Compile and run for emulation (fast compile time, targets emulates an FPGA device).
+   1. Compile and run for emulation (fast compile time, targets emulated FPGA device).
       ```
       make fpga_emu
       ```
-   2. Generate the HTML optimization reports.
-(See [Read the Reports](#read-the-reports) below for information on finding and understanding the reports.)
+   2. Generate the optimization reports.
       ```
       make report
       ```
-   3. Compile for simulation (fast compile time, targets simulated FPGA device).
+   3. Compile and run for simulation (fast compile time, targets simulated FPGA device).
       ```
       make fpga_sim
       ```